zuiderkwast/eredis_cluster/README.md

   - `connect/2`:              Connect to init nodes, with options
   - `qa2/1`:                  Query all nodes with re-attempts, returns `[{Node, Result}, ...]`
+  - `qn/2`:                   Query to specific Redis node
-  - `q_noreply/1`:            Query a single Redis instance but wont wait for its result
+  - `q_noreply/1`:            Query a single Redis node but wont wait for its result
-  - `load_script/1`:          Pre-load script to all Redis instances
+  - `load_script/1`:          Pre-load script to all Redis nodes
-  - `scan/4`:                 Perform a scan command on given Redis instance
+  - `scan/4`:                 Perform a scan command on given Redis nodes
-  - `disconnect/1`:           Disconnect from given Redis instances
+  - `disconnect/1`:           Disconnect from given Redis node
+  - `get_all_pools/0`:        Get all pools (one for each Redis node in cluster)
   - `get_pool_by_command/1`:  Get which Redis pool that handles a given command
   - `get_pool_by_key/1`:      Get which Redis pool that handles a given key
   - `eredis_cluster_monitor:get_cluster_nodes/0`: Get cluster nodes information